Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Introduction

 The SMC and LMC have experienced relatively less chemical enrichment over their lifetimes compared to the Milky Way, with metallicities of $0.2\ Z_{\odot}$ and $0.5\ Z_{\odot}$, respectively \citep{russell1992}.
 This makes them excellent laboratories for studying the effects of low metallicity on small-scale physics: stellar evolution, e.g.~mass-loss rates in winds and ionizing radiation from massive stars \citep{crowther2019, telford2023, evans2023, Telford2024, Tarantino2024, hawcroft2024, Ramachandran2024}; AGB dust production \citep{boyer2012, Goldman2022}; and the interstellar medium (ISM), e.g.~dust extinction \citep{gordon2003, gordon2024}, composition and dust-to-gas ratio \citep{Clark2023, gordon2014, romanduval2014, romanduval2017, romanduval2021, romanduval2022a}, molecular gas formation \citep{bolatto2011, jameson2016}.

 With new \emph{Hubble Space Telescope} (HST) imaging from the Scylla survey \citep{murray2024b}, we have multi-band photometry for nearly 100 fields across the SMC and LMC, sampling a diverse range of environments, metallicities, gas column densities, and radiation fields.
-Deep, high-resolution photometry means we can resolve stars down to sub-solar masses \citep{sabbi2013}, giving us unprecedented insight into the stellar content of these fields \citep{cohen2024a, cohen2024b}, especially compared to ground-based surveys like the VISTA survey of the MC system \citep[VMC;][]{cignoni2013}, Gaia DR3 \citep{gaiacollaboration2018}, and APOGEE DR17 \citep{Majewski2017, Zasowski2017, Abdurrouf2022}.
-By characterizing resolved stars and their line-of-sight dust extinction in the MCs, we can gain a better understanding of the stellar and dust content in these galaxies.
+Deep, high-resolution photometry means we can resolve stars down to sub-solar masses \citep{sabbi2013}, giving us unprecedented insight into the stellar content of these fields \citep{cohen2024a, cohen2024b}, especially compared to crowding-limited ground-based surveys like the VISTA survey of the MC system \citep[VMC;][]{cignoni2013} and APOGEE DR17 \citep{Majewski2017, Zasowski2017, Abdurrouf2022}, as well as the flux-limited space-based Gaia survey \citep{gaiacollaboration2018}.
+By characterizing resolved stars and their line-of-sight extinction in the MCs, we can gain information about the stellar and dust content in these galaxies.

 In this work, we present new stellar fits and dust measurements for over 1.5 million stars with multi-band SEDs in the MCs.
 In Section \ref{sec:data}, we briefly describe the photometric catalogs used.
-In Section \ref{sec:fitting}, we describe the BEAST analysis in detail, providing an overview of the stellar, dust, and observation models implemented in the fitting process, describe quality cuts for selecting high-reliability sources, and provide validation of the methodology with simulations.
-In Section \ref{sec:results}, we present stellar fits and dust measurements for all sources in the SMC and LMC.
-In Section \ref{sec:discussion}, we discuss how these results compare with existing literature on stellar populations, star-formation histories, and alternative ISM tracers of the MCs.
-In Section \ref{sec:summary}, we summarize our findings.
+In Section \ref{sec:fitting}, we describe the BEAST analysis in detail, providing an overview of the stellar, dust, and observation models implemented in the fitting process, describe quality cuts for selecting high-reliability sources.
+In Section \ref{sec:validation}, we use simulations to validate the accuracy of the BEAST as function of filter coverage.
+In Section \ref{sec:results}, we present stellar and dust \startlongtable